 William J. Pearson, Field Supervisor, U.S. Fish and Wildlife Service, Alabama Ecological Services Field Office, 1208 Main Street, Daphne, AL 36526; telephone 251-441-5181.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Relay Service at 800-877-8339.
+Individuals in the United States who are deaf, deafblind, hard of hearing, or have a speech disability may dial 711 (TTY, TDD, or TeleBraille) to access telecommunications relay services.
+Individuals outside the United States should use the relay services offered within their country to make international calls to the point-of-contact in the United States.